Slavery and human trafficking statement

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and in our business, we provide training to relevant members of staff.

 Our effectiveness in combatting slavery and human trafficking

 We use the following methods to demonstrate that we are checking slavery and human trafficking is not taking place in any part of our business or supply chains:

 - Use of labour monitoring and payroll systems;

 - Ensure all suppliers comply to our supplier code of conduct;

 - Good level of communication and personal contact with next link in the supply chain and their understanding of, and compliance with, our expectations.

-We only trade with those who comply with our policy on Modern Slavery.
+We will only trade with those who comply with our policy on Modern Slavery.
 We will assess any instances of non-compliance, take appropriate action and report these to the Board.
-However, in this financial year, there were no instances of non-compliance during the period covered by this statement.
+However, there were no instances of non-compliance during the period covered by this statement.

-We have a whistleblowing policy in place, which ensures full protection (and anonymity) of staff, should they raise a concern.
+We have a whistleblowing policy in place, updated in March 2020 which ensures full protection (and anonymity) of staff, should they raise a concern.